 Expedited Handling with the IRS

-If you feel you have a chance to obtain this expedited service from the IRS, we do have a special IRS – Expedited Handling Service when you sign up (or you can add it later).
-It is an additional $400, and of course, there is no guarantee that you will be successful in your request.
-The worst that can happen is the IRS will deny you their expedited service, and will include you in the 82% of requests that are denied.
+If you feel you have a chance to obtain this expedited service from the IRS, we do have a special IRS – Expedited Handling Service when you sign up (or you can add it later), and of course, there is no guarantee that you will be successful in your request.
+The worst that can happen is the IRS will deny you their expedited service and will include you in the 82% of requests that are denied.

 “You did not demonstrate that you were promised a grant that would be forfeited if exemption was not received by a specific date and that the loss of the grant would adversely impact your ability to operate.